An Overview of Retrovir (Zidovudine, AZT)

 Before taking zidovudine, tell your health care provider:

 How Should I Take Zidovudine?

-Zidovudine comes in the following forms and strengths, under the brand name Retrovir:
+Zidovudine (brand name: Retrovir) comes in the following forms and strengths:

 Take zidovudine according to your health care provider's instructions.

 Take zidovudine tablets, capsules, and syrup with or without food.

 Before use, zidovudine solution for IV injection is diluted with dextrose (sugar) dissolved in water.
 The diluted solution is injected slowly (infused) over 1 hour through a needle or catheter into a vein.

 If you take too much zidovudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.